Transforming Tresillian Wollstonecraft

 General Construction Works: 7am – 5pm Monday to Friday and 8am-1pm Saturdays; Demolition and Excavation Works: 8am – 5pm Monday to Friday

-Who can I call about noise and vibration levels?
+Who can I contact about noise, dust and vibration levels?

 How will excavation dust be managed?

 As required in Development Consent 326/17, the following items will be implemented to minimise dust: Materials will not be burnt on the site; Vehicles entering and leaving the site with soil or fill material will be covered; Dust suppression measures such as periodic water spraying, will be implemented to minimise wind-borne emissions.
-Hoardings have also been installed around the construction site.
+Hoardings and scaffold have also been installed around the construction site with shade cloth affixed to the scaffold to mitigate dust and provide privacy to neighbours.
 Odour suppression measures will be carried out as appropriate to minimise any impact to adjoining properties.

 How will vibrations arising from construction be managed?